ably77/enrollment-agent/workshop.md

 EOF
 ```

 > **Note:** The agentgateway-proxy uses ClusterIP — it's accessed by the chatbot pod within the cluster, not directly from external clients.
-The separate **ingress gateway** (deployed in Section 5) handles external LoadBalancer access.
+The separate **ingress gateway** (deployed in Section 7) handles external LoadBalancer access.
 This is the same on all platforms including EKS.
+>
+> The `istio.io/dataplane-mode: ambient` label on the proxy **pod** (not the namespace) enrolls only the proxy in the ambient mesh.
+This gives the proxy a SPIFFE identity so it can reach meshed services (like the financial-aid-mcp server in Section 6) through the waypoint.
+The `agentgateway-system` namespace itself is NOT enrolled — enrolling the whole namespace would break internal traffic like proxy → OTEL collector, proxy → rate limiter, and Prometheus scraping.

 **Enable access logs and tracing:**